 I'm already in another department, squad, or agency.
 Can I still join?

-As long as you can dedicate the time to a second department and can make the weekly meetings, you are allowed to be a member of as many other organizations as you want.
+As long as you can dedicate the time to a second agency and can make the weekly meetings, you are allowed to be a member of as many other organizations as you want.

 What are the requirements once I join?